gemc/home/_examples/optical/cherenkov.md

 | %%highIndexRadiator%% | %%highIndexRadiator%% | green | 1.0500-1.0530 |

-- a %%flux%% detector composed of four boxes (%%detector_left%%, %%detector_right%%, %%detector_top%%, and %%detector_bottom%%).
+- a %%gPhotonDetector%% detector composed of four boxes (%%detector_left%%, %%detector_right%%, %%detector_top%%, and %%detector_bottom%%).
 This leaves a small hole in the center for the beam.

 Interactive viewer: